Net-Mist/tell-me-the-odds/Readme.md

 ### Infrastructure services

-Contains code to connect and read from the DB, process the CLI input and defining the webserver endpoints.
+Contains code to connect and read from the DB, process the CLI arguments and defining the webserver endpoints.

+> Implementation notes:
+> We consider that all the data in the database fit in the memory of the rust program, and that the content of the database is immutable.
+This is why we are doing a single query to get all the data.
+> In case this assumption doesn't hold anymore, we could create a `Planet` trait that provide a `get_route` method that gives all the routes starting from a specific planet.
+Then we could implement this trait both for our internal types and for a structure responsible to maintaining the DB connection and type our code with this trait instead of using explicit structure.

 ## Technology stack